 “Representing everything that is beautiful in this world, I show beautiful people.
 Representing our future, I show our next generation.
 I show both groups in the water among plastic garbage, which was collected along the coast of Italy in a single day.
 Through the next set of images, I isolate individual plastic items from the first series and juxtapose them with facts to create more awareness about the extent of the plastic problem in our oceans.”

-In order to give the whole project even more impact, Andreas Franke will be showing the artworks where our plastic problem is most acute: in the sea.
+In order to give the whole project even more impact, Andreas Franke shows his artworks where our plastic problem is most acute: in the sea.

-More precisely, as an underwater exhibition on the wreck of the USS Vandenberg off the coast of Key West, FL, from May 24 through August 2019, where they can be viewed by anyone willing to dive to its depths.
+More specifically, as an underwater exhibition on the wreck of the USS Vandenberg off the coast of Key in 2019, where they could be viewed by anyone willing to dive into the depths.
+Once the images were retrieved from the sea and dried, they were displayed on land.

 “With the unique patina developed during their months under the sea, to give non-divers a glimpse of the beauty of the ocean and the creatures that live within it in the hopes that they will be inspired to help.“